TEALSK12/introduction-to-computer-science/README.md

 This curriculum has been designed by the TEALS program to support computer science teachers and/or volunteer professionals teaching an introductory computer science course in a high school classroom.
 The curriculum is based on, and borrows heavily from, the Beauty and Joy of Computing Curriculum (http://bjc.berkeley.edu/) developed at the University of California, Berkeley.
 The TEALS curriculum has a heavier focus on the basic programming components of the course than BJC, sacrificing some of the advanced programming and conceptual topics that are less appropriate in an introductory high school classroom.

-This curriculum advocates a “hands-on” learning approach in which students’ primary means of learning is through discovery, experimentation, and application.
+This curriculum advocates a "hands-on" learning approach in which students' primary means of learning is through discovery, experimentation, and application.
 To that end, each unit is built around a large, culminating, programming project that exercises the objectives of the unit.
 In addition, nearly all lessons in the curriculum include a guided activity of some kind to allow students to practice with and experience the concepts covered in the lesson first-hand.
-Taken together, the lessons provide the skills and support necessary to enable to students to complete the project and demonstrate mastery of the unit’s objectives.
+Taken together, the lessons provide the skills and support necessary to enable to students to complete the project and demonstrate mastery of the unit's objectives.
 Substantial class time should be provided for the project in each unit to ensure students have the opportunity to demonstrate mastery of the skills from each unit before moving on.

 Because this curriculum was designed to be used in a wide variety of classrooms, we have made as few assumptions as possible.
 In particular, the curriculum does not depend on any specific technologies or resources in the classroom other than computers with reliable internet access.
 This curriculum is also designed without any student homework assignment, as not all classes will have students who can reliable access a computer with internet access at home.
 For classes where home computer access is not an issue, some amount of lab work can be reassigned as homework.